dirigeants/klasa/guides/Getting Started/faq.md

  Then, copy your token into the field.

 1. In your `.gitignore` file (create one if you don't have it), add `config.json` to it.
-This will tell Git to ignore it.
+For information on what the `.gitignore` file is and what it does, visit: https://git-scm.com/docs/gitignore

 1. At the top of your `app.js` file, import the token from the `config.json` like so: